In brief

 How does the division of assets work in a divorce?

-You can read more about the division of assets in a divorce on the corresponding page.
+Read more about the division on the assets in divorce page.

 When is a divorce considered international?

-An international divorce occurs when parties have different nationalities, when one of them lives abroad, or when there are assets or income in multiple countries.
-In these situations, questions regarding the court’s jurisdiction and the applicable law arise.
+An international divorce occurs when parties have different nationalities, one of them lives or works abroad, or when assets in multiple countries are involved.
+In those cases, two questions arise: which court has jurisdiction, and which national law applies to the divorce itself?

-You can read more about international family law on the corresponding page.
-If a procedure is already underway elsewhere, you can also request a second opinion.
+Read more about cross-border cases on the international family law page.
+Are proceedings already underway elsewhere and are you unsure about the strategy?
+Then you can also request a second opinion.

 Mediation or legal proceedings: what suits your situation?